-The Trust's Board of Trustees (the "Board") may change the Fund's investment objective or the Fund's principal investment strategies without a shareholder vote.
-The Fund will notify you in writing at least sixty (60) days before making any such change.
-If there is a material change to a Fund's investment objective or principal investment strategies, you should consider whether the Fund remains an appropriate investment for you.
+The Trust's Board of Trustees (the "Board") may change the Fund's investment objective without a shareholder vote.
+Until October 30, 2023, the Fund will notify you in writing at least sixty (60) days before making any such change.
+If there is a material change to a Fund's investment objective, you should consider whether the Fund remains an appropriate investment for you.